marcelocra/marcelocra/docs/resume.md

 ## Summary

-Ex-Google Engineer (Data Pipelines/Chromium) and ITA* graduate with 15+ years of experience.
+Ex-Google Engineer (Data Pipelines/Chromium) and ITA[^ita] graduate with 15+ years of experience.
 I quit Google to build AI-native tools, browser extensions, and micro-SaaS products.
 Currently operating as a **Full Stack Product Engineer**, using AI to ship code rapidly without sacrificing architectural quality or maintainability.

-* Widely regarded as one of Brazil's top engineering institutes (Top 1%), known for its extremely rigorous entry and high academic standards.
+[^ita]: Widely regarded as one of Brazil's top engineering institutes (Top 1%), known for its extremely rigorous entry and high academic standards.

 ## Professional Experience